 -- The phone has a screen that measures 4.7 inches diagonally.
+That's larger than current iPhones, but smaller than leading Android phones.
 Bezos says the size was chosen to be ideal for one-handed use.

 -- Bezos touts the camera on the new phone.
 He says it has image stabilization to counteract shaking as people take shots.
 Amazon is offering unlimited free storage on its Cloud Drive service.

 -- The phone will come with earbuds that have flat cords and magnets to clasp them together, so tangled cords will be history.

 -- Media reports point to a smartphone that might have multiple cameras to produce 3-D images.
 It wouldn't be the first 3-D phone, but it would set it apart from leading phones such as Apple's iPhone and Samsung's Galaxy S5.